quytc/Linearizability/README.md

 Input file format
 ==================
 This is just early prototype, we have not made C-like syntax inputs for users.
-The input need to be modeled in ocaml structure.
+The input now need to be modeled by ocaml.
 Each algorithm statement or controller rule is modeled by an ocaml function.
-Let us show an example of how the ocaml input look like
+Let us show an example of how the push method of treiber stack is modeled.

   let s = Label.global (3,"S", 1)